Master of Education (M.Ed.) in Educational Administration

 Students in the M.Ed. program advance to candidacy for the degree based upon satisfactory completion of all prescribed coursework, and satisfactory completion of all program requirements.
 To earn the degree, students must also have a satisfactory grade on each of the two sections of a department-administered comprehensive examination.

 Coursework for the M.Ed./Principal Certification Program is delivered in a blended and face-to-face format.
 The entire M.Ed/Principal Certification program is delivered on the main Tarleton State University campus in Stephenville, Fort Worth, and in Waco.
 During the fall and spring semesters, class meetings are held on Monday through Thursday evenings and on Saturdays.
 During the summer sessions, class meetings are held in an evening format, on Fridays or Saturdays in Waco and Fort Worth.
 A limited number of class meetings are held in Stephenville.

 Students will submit a formal program application to the Coordinator of the M.Ed./Principal Certification Programs prior to completing EDAD 500.
 This application serves as a basis for advising the student with regard to general graduate and certification requirements, coursework, and degree requirements.
-The application requires that students submit 3 letters of reference, one of which must be from a current school district administrator, and a satisfactory score on the Graduate Record Examination (GRE).
+(Masters Program Application)

 Graduate Program Advisor and Advisory Committee:

 Each student in the M.Ed./Principal Certification program will be assigned an advisor.
 Advisors are assigned alphabetically based upon the student’s last name.
 Students may check with the Administrative Assistant in the Department of Educational Leadership and Policy Studies to identify their advisors (254.968.1947 or email@example.com).